 Results

-Prevalence of different ticks’ species in Nasarawa South Agricultural Zone of Nasarawa State
+Prevalence of different ticks species in Nasarawa South Agricultural Zone of Nasarawa State

 Prevalence of different tick species in Nasarawa South Agricultural Zone of Nasarawa State is presented in Table 1.
 The total infestation rate recorded was recorded was 50%.
 There was no significant (P>0.05) difference in tick’s prevalence among cattle in the study area.
-The prevalence rate was 10%, 15%, 15% and 10% recorded from mixed, Amblyomma spp, Hyalomma spp and Boophilus spp
+The prevalence rate was 10%, 15%, 15% and 10% recorded from mixed infestation, Amblyomma spp, Hyalomma spp and Boophilus spp respectively

 Breed age and sex specific prevalence of Ticks in Nasarawa South Agricultural Zone of Nasarawa State

 Breed age and sex specific prevalence of ticks in Nasarawa South Agricultural Zone of Nasarawa Sate is presented in Table 2.
 There was no significant breed specific prevalence of ticks in the Study area.
 The prevalence of 50.00%, 68.75%, 45.46%, 50.00%, 66.67% and 50.00% was recorded in sokoto gudali, sokoto gudali x white Fulani, white Fulani, Adamawa gudali, keteku and Kuri cattle breeds respectively.
 Similarly, Age did not significantly affect prevalence of ticks in the study area.
-The percentage prevalence from young, adult and old cattle were 57..89, 46.15and 51.72% respectively.
+The percentage prevalence from young, adult and old cattle were 57.89%, 46.15% and 51.72% respectively.
 Sex specific prevalence was not significant (P>0.05) percentage prevalence was 42.11% and 54.84% from male and female cattle respectively.

 Table 1: prevalence of different tick species in Nasarawa South Agricultural Zone of Nasarawa State